Hemingway’s Study- Chaos and Creativity

 Chaos

-This entire house, and especially the narrative of his life (as related to us by our verbose tour guide) is itself a study of a man whose life and career was largely shaped by mental illness.
+This entire house, and especially the narrative of his life (as related to us by our verbose tour guide) is itself a study of a man whose life and career were largely shaped by mental illness.

 Ernest Hemingway displayed mood swings and abused drugs and alcohol.
 Despite numerous psychiatric hospital stays where he was treated with ECT, electroconvulsive therapy, he struggled with chronic depression.